f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 Once the minimum parameters have been setup, you can go back and review or edit various settings for the system controllers.
 Below is a review of the current webUI options that are available with the system controller F5OS configuration.
 Other options are available within the F5OS chassis partition interfaces and are covered in a later section.

 -----------------------------------------
-Network Settings -> Management Interfaces
+System Settings -> Management Interfaces
 -----------------------------------------

-Under **Network Settings**, you can view/edit both the floating and static IP addresses for the system controllers.
+Under **System Settings**, you can view/edit both the floating and static IP addresses for the system controllers.
+Starting in F5OS version 1.8.x you can also add VLAN tagging to the out of band mangement ports that will in turn map to controller IPs, chassis partitions IPs, and TMOS tenant IPs.
 If you would prefer to use DHCP for automatic assignment of these addresses, this may also be configured.
 You may also choose to configure Link Aggregation for the two out-of-band management interfaces for added redundancy.
 The LAG will consist of the out-of-band management interface from each controller.
 The LAG on the system controllers have been designed to appear as a single device, so you can connect them to the same switch/LAG, or to a VPC where the LAG is across multiple switches that logically appear as one switch.

-**NOTE: For the initial 1.1.x versions of F5OS-C only IPv4 IP addressing was available for the F5OS platform layer.
-IPv4/IPv6 dual stack support has since been added in the F5OS 1.2.x release.
-This limitation was only for the F5OS-C platform layer v1.1.x versions, BIG-IP tenants are capable of IPv4/v6 dual stack management, even with older F5OS software.**

 .. image:: images/initial_setup_of_velos_system_controllers/image22.png
   :align: center
   :scale: 70%

 -----------------------
-Network Settings -> DNS
+System Settings -> DNS
 -----------------------

 External **DNS Lookup Servers** and **Search Domains** can be configured.
 This will be required for things like automatic license activation, NTP server domain resolution, and iHealth integration and it is recommended to be configured.